Current Research

 CONSERVATION AND MANAGEMENT IMPLICATIONS

 It is important to me that my science contributes (at least in part) to boots on the ground land management.
-Forested ecosystems are increasingly suggested as nature-based climate solutions but there is still large uncertainty on the carbon balances of many forested ecosystems.
-In order to implement successful climate change mitigation management, it is first necessary to have accurate estimates and associated uncertainty of the carbon stocks in a forest.
-My research focusses on regional scale modelling to understand the processes that drive biomass carbon storage such as climate, topography, and disturbance regimes.
+I primarily contribute to conversations related to land management through research on carbon conservation and fire management in forested ecosystem.
+Forested ecosystems are increasingly suggested as nature-based climate solutions but there is still large uncertainty on the carbon balances of many forested ecosystems, in part due to forest disturbance.
+Climate change is creating novel conditions that lead to large wildfires in forested ecosystems that jeopardize human lives, structures, in addition to ecosystem services such as carbon storage.
+My research focusses on regional scale modelling to understand the processes that drive biomass carbon storage and how plant communities in forests can interact with wildfire management goals.